Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 ...Wait, _**laughing!?**_

 It's...almost like its _dancing_ with your heart - phasing in and out perfectly with your whimsy!
-A cosmic calypso carefully infiltrating every aspect your spirit -
+A cosmic calypso carefully and cleverly coursing through every aspect your spirit -

 _Why didn't you notice that before!?_